 When the dollar appreciates, it makes commodities like oil and metals — which are priced only in dollars — more expensive for customers who buy them with other currencies like the euro and the yen.

 That can weaken demand for commodities, hurting the profits of the companies that produce them, like oil producers Exxon Mobil, Chevron and metals companies like the aluminum producer Alcoa.

 The S&P mining and metals index, which includes Alcoa and the gold miner Newmont Mining, has fallen 6.6 percent this year.
 Energy is the weakest industry in the S&P 500 in the past month, up less than 2 percent, versus 4 percent for the S&P 500.

 For investors putting their money to work overseas, the stronger dollar presents a different problem.

-The rising dollar reduces the return on overseas holdings, notes Kurt Umbarger, global equities portfolio specialist at T. Rowe Price.
+The rising dollar impairs the value of your overseas holdings, notes Kurt Umbarger, global equities portfolio specialist at T. Rowe Price.

 HOME SWEET HOME

-These companies are shielded from the impact of a stronger dollar because almost all of their sales are in the U.S.
+These companies are shielded from the impact of a stronger dollar because they make almost all of their sales in the U.S.